lakshmi-intechcode/jng_instr_folder/6_api/extended_api/README.md

 * gitignore the text and database files
 * push to github and see what happens

-##### Part 3 - A Breif extension of RESTful Practices
+##### Part 4 - A Brief extension of RESTful Practices

 ***It may not make complete sense until next phase when we start building web applications that others can access***

 * We know that we can employ RESTful practices to API operations following CRUD and HTTP Verbs
 * Remember APIs are not only external.
-Your SQLite MVC applications can and show follow RESTful practices
+Your SQLite MVC applications should follow RESTful practices
 * Six Restful Rules From [This Blog](http://blog.miguelgrinberg.com/post/designing-a-restful-api-with-python-and-flask) and also the [REST Wiki](https://en.wikipedia.org/wiki/Representational_state_transfer#Uniform_interface)
     * Client-Server
     * Stateless
     * Cacheable
     * Layered System
     * Uniform Interface
     * Code on Demand
 * The same endpoint can be used multiple times.
 The HTTP Verb / Method is important in telling the application what the type of request is